 The balance between perfection and spontaneity is a very tricky equation!
 Istomin realized its difficulty when he recorded trios with Casals or when he attended the recording sessions of Beethoven Cello Sonatas with Casals and Serkin.
 Both great musicians allowed themselves much less freedom in the studio than on stage!

 On the contrary, recording piano solo works was for Istomin much more stressing.
 He had to face his own musical ideals, which were so difficult to achieve!
 He could be very impatient when his playing did not immediately reach the desired perfection.
 He regarded editing as a last resort and aimed at the perfect take of a complete piece.
 After several takes, he was afraid to lose spontaneity, so he preferred to stop and try another work.
 He would resume them with a new freshness in the next session.
 In the end, he was always reluctant to approve the release.
 As for Schubert’s Sonata in D, he asked for an extra session, whereas Andrew Kazdin, his artistic director, a perfectionist himself, considered that the recording was fully achieved.
 For Beethoven’s Waldstein Sonata, a touchstone of his repertoire, he was still more awkward.
 He had recorded it in 1959 but did not approve its release (it would be published in 2015 in the Sony box and proved breathtaking).
-He tried again in 1965 but was not satisfied with the first session and cancelled the second one.
+He tried again in 1965 but was not happy with the first session and cancelled the second one.
 In 1991, he finally decided that it was time to record it, while he was still at the top of his powers, and he finally admitted to being satisfied.

 The disc perverts the listening to music!